axel18bsm/Moyen-Age-DarkAge/README.md

 not implemented.
 Setup of units can be deployed at random or manually.
 2 players Human versus IA.

 Next step : all is refactoring except Messages.
-Next order movement.
+Next unit movement.

 Some pictures of the game